 Daniel Libeskind is one of the most diverse and multifaceted figures in the world of contemporary creativity.

-Although the general public knows him mostly for his Jewish Museum in Berlin and the (unfortunately unbuilt) design for the new World Trade Center in New York, Libeskind has actually created an impressive ensemble of different works, from architectures to objects of design, from art installations to abstract artworks.
+Although the general public knows him mostly for his Jewish Museum in Berlin and the (unfortunately unbuilt) design for the new World Trade Center in New York, Libeskind has created an impressive ensemble of different works, from architectures to objects of design, from art installations to abstract artworks.

 The rich personality of Libeskind possibly originates from his personal history and diverse cultural background.
 Born in Lód’z, Poland, in 1945 from Jewish parents, he first moved to a kibbutz in Israel and then, in 1959, to New York City.